spiral/docs/framework/memory.md

 class OperationService
 {
     /**
-     * List of operation associated with thier class.
+     * List of operation associated with their class.
      */
     protected $operations = [];